 Once again, a new year is rising.
-It’s a period of celebration, reflection, and to establish new goals.
+It’s a period of celebration, reflection, and establishing new goals.
 I want to talk about the symbolism of the new year.
 What does it really mean?
 It is essential to know the symbolism of things, isn’t it?

-Our society has some rituals, and we pass through them without knowing what they mean.
+Our society has rituals.
+However, we pass through them without knowing what they mean.
 Most of us don’t know the meaning of celebrations like Christmas and the New Year.
 We usually celebrate them because our parents celebrated; they, in turn, celebrate because their grandparents celebrated.

 New year meaning